Update: View the latest NDBS report

-According to the OAIC, 245 breaches were reported by organisations in the third quarter, with each incident usually affecting between 100 and 1,000 people — though there were two cases that affected between 100,000 and 250,000 people.
-The types of data breached included financial records, health information, tax file numbers, personal information, and contact details.
+According to the OAIC, 245 breaches were reported by organisations in the third quarter.
+Each incident usually affecting between 100 and 1,000 people.
+Although, there were two cases that affected between 100,000 and 250,000 people.
+The types of data breached included:

 The frequency of the breaches also varied depending on the industry, but the top four most vulnerable industries remain consistent with the second quarterly statistics report.

 The private healthcare sector maintains the lead in notifiable data breaches, with 45 incidents reported to the OAIC.
 Much like the previous quarter, over half (56%) of data breaches were due to human error like sending personal information to the wrong email address, misplaced files, and unauthorised disclosure of data.